jly02/ngram/README.md

 > Using the `-O1` flag can reduce runtime to around 28 seconds, with negligible reduction in runtime with cache

-> On my Linux machine (running Ubuntu 20.04), the `-O1` flag with cache led to parsing times as low as 6 seconds with cache
+> On my Linux machine (running Ubuntu 20.04), the `-O1` flag with cache led to parsing times as low as 6 seconds

 # Predicting Words / Generating Sentences
 Given a specific context (of two words), the model is able to predict words, or generate a string until it can no longer generate further: